DataDog/documentation/content/en/product_analytics/analytics/_index.md

 ## Overview

-The Analytics page extends the RUM Explorer page with views data aggregation for understanding how your product is being used.
+The Analytics page contains views data aggregation for understanding how your product is being used.
 You can control:

 * The event type (Sessions, Views, or Actions) to see views by.
 * The query that filters the set of views to analyze.